Counselling under Covid 19 lockdown

 Counsellors are trained to listen without judging and to help people sort out their thoughts and feelings about whatever is concerning them.
-Our school counsellor specialises in Cognitive Behavioural Therapy (CBT) and so aims to enable clients to consider their thinking patterns, how these affect their emotions and behaviour and what strategies might help to effect change.
+Our school counsellors work in a range of ways, including Cognitive Behavioural Therapy (CBT), Person-Centred counselling and Creative Therapy, aiming to enable clients work through whatever issues are troubling them.

 A school based service brings counselling to young people in a place that is familiar, safe and secure.
 If young people are able to receive emotional support from a qualified professional when they feel they need it, they will have greater opportunity to fulfil their potential.

 Counselling may be for as little as a one-off drop-in or may be for a few sessions or longer term.

 We have two private counselling rooms, one at the top of Thornton Building and one in the Main Building.
 Boys attending counselling sometimes prefer their friends not to know and so we tried to choose locations where their privacy is protected as much as possible.
 Appointments are usually for 50 minutes but can be shorter if appropriate.
 There are some appointments before school starts and some boys have short appointments in breaks and lunchtimes.
 When lessons are missed, appointment times are varied so that time is not repeatedly lost from any one subject.

 Yes!
 Please contact Meg Harper, our Head of Counselling, at email@example.com.
 This is easier than calling as our counsellors cannot answer the phone when they are working with clients.
 Meg will follow up by email or phone.
 You are also welcome to make an appointment to talk to one of our counsellors about your concerns in person, but please contact Meg in the first instance.